-- Animation: Demonstrates motion by sequencing still objects or using student created computer graphics(Not AI). - Narrative: Tells a fictional story developed by the student. - Documentary: Presents facts and information. - Experimental: Explores movement, light, and montage. - Multimedia: Uses a combination of different contents (text, audio, still images, animation, etc.).
+- Animation: Demonstrates motion by sequencing still objects or using student created computer graphics (Not AI). - Narrative: Tells a fictional story developed by the student. - Documentary: Presents facts and information. - Experimental: Explores movement, light, and montage. - Multimedia: Uses a combination of different contents (text, audio, still images, animation, etc.).

-An explanation of the storyline and/or the significance of the film style might be a useful addition to the artist statement.
+An explanation of the story line and/or the significance of the film style might be a useful addition to the artist statement.
 Whether an entry displays use of technologies or a simple approach, it will be judged primarily on how well the student uses his or her artistic vision to portray the theme, originality, and creativity.
-Software used to create an entry should only enhance and present the work, not provide the primary design.